 Prepayments include short-term prepaid expenses and prepayments related to materials, insurance premiums, third party software licenses, and other deposits required in the normal course of business which are less than one year.

 Equipment

 Equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses.
-Prior to June 16, 2016, depreciation on equipment was calculated as follows:
+Management has established the following estimated useful lives: